Skip to content Skip to footer navigation

 ],

-If you plan to use Statamic's Git Automation features with zero downtime services like Envoyer and Deployer, you may need to tweak your deployment settings to enable git commit and push from each release folder.
+If you plan to use Statamic's Git Automation feature alongside zero downtime deployments, you may need to tweak your deployment settings to enable git commits and pushes from each release folder.

 git init